AyanUpadhaya/AyanUpadhaya/README.md

   - Collaborated with cross-functional teams to deliver high-quality web applications.
   - Implemented reusable components and state management solutions with Redux.
   - Debugged and resolved performance issues in client-facing applications.
+  - Worked in jenkins, sonarqube and cron job implementation

 ### 🛠️ Technologies & Tools